evolution-gaming/kafka-journal/README.md

 In `5.0.0` we adapted Evolution's new organization name and changed packages.
 To migrate code from 4.3.1 to 5.0.0:
 * change organization in `libraryDependencies` from `com.evolutiongaming` to `com.evolution`
-* if used, update artefact names from `kafka-journal-persistence*` to `kafka-journal-akka-persistence*`
+* if used, update artefact names from `kafka-journal-persistence*` to `kafka-journal-akka-persistence*` or `kafka-journal-pekko-persistence*`
+* change imports:
-* change imports from `import com.evolutiongaming.kafka.journal` to `import com.evolution.kafka.journal`
+  * from `import com.evolutiongaming.kafka.journal` to `import com.evolution.kafka.journal`
+  * from `import akka.persistence.kafka.journal` to `import com.evolution.kafka.journal.akka.persistence`
 * tech-related extensions were moved from `core` to corresponding tech modules, thus extra imports are required, like:
-  * `com.evolution.kafka.journal.akkaext.OriginExtension` or `com.evolution.kafka.journal.pekko.OriginExtension`
+  * `com.evolution.kafka.journal.akka.OriginExtension` or `com.evolution.kafka.journal.pekko.OriginExtension`
   * all Cassandra `encode*` and `decode*` extensions were moved to `kafka-journal-cassandra` module

 ## Presentations